Apple Watch 7 release date, price, specs and news

 Apple Watch 7 release date and price

-Apple is hosting a big launch event later today (September 14), which is likely where we'll see the Apple Watch 7 debut, alongside several other top Apple products.
-This isn’t at all surprising though, as for years now Apple has been launching new Apple Watches in September alongside new iPhones.

-Even with all the disruption the pandemic caused in 2020, an end of year release date remained true for the Apple Watch 6.
+The Apple Watch 7 debuted on September 14 alongside several other top Apple products.
+The Apple Watch 7 starts at $399 (around £379 / AU$599).

-The September 14 event kicks off at 10am PDT / 1pm EDT / 6pm BST (that's 1am ACT September 15 in Australia), and you can read along with our live blog for all the action.
-We've also got a guide covering how to watch the launch live.
+You can experience the September 14 event with our live blog to watch the action as it happened.
 And if you're not sick of Apple events after that, there could also be a second one a few weeks later for new iPads and a new MacBook Pro.

 One report suggests the Apple Watch 7 is facing production issues which could mean that, even if it does debut in early September, it might not be readily available one or two weeks after as per usual.